(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 South wall heat and dry strips before patio season

-Brick returns warmth into narrow lawn strips beside driveways and patios.
-April is when those strips go silver while shaded corners still look plush.
-Instead of raising every zone, adjust heads and minutes for the hot face only, using guidance from irrigation management visits and the broader services menu when you want beds and turf on one calendar.
+Brick returns warmth into narrow lawn strips beside driveways and patios on Oak Park and River Forest lots.
+Hoy Landscaping has watched that microclimate pattern since 1914: April is when those strips go silver while shaded corners still look plush, and homeowners raise every irrigation zone because one face looks thirsty.
+Cool season turf does not need more water everywhere—it needs honest coverage on the hot face only, guided by irrigation management visits and the broader services menu when you want beds and turf on one calendar instead of two competing stories.

 If you plan new stone or seat walls before summer guests, browse landscape enhancement so grade and downspouts are handled before pavers lock mistakes in place.
-Questions belong on contact once you have photos from morning and late afternoon light.
+Pair hardscape plans with drainage when downspouts splash the same hot strip every storm.
+Questions belong on contact once you have photos from morning and late afternoon light, because Chicagoland brick faces read differently under each.

 Mulch depth beside hot walls changes drying speed.
-Deep organic mulch can hold moisture for shrubs while the adjacent strip dries fast.
+Deep organic mulch can hold moisture for shrubs while the adjacent turf strip dries fast and looks blamed for “bad grass.”
 Pull mulch back from siding and keep a clean gap so night irrigation does not invite the same moisture story every season.
+Bed work through garden services can reset those edges before seasonal color baskets return and change how water moves along the foundation line.

 Patio furniture returns in May.
 April is when you measure whether last year’s layout still leaves mower access along the fence.
-Move tables now instead of discovering dead strips in August.
+Move tables now instead of discovering dead strips in August when turf care services renovation work is harder to sequence behind locked furniture.
+If compaction stacks beside the hot wall year after year, ask about lawn aeration on a calendar that matches soil moisture, not only patio openings.

 April 21, 2026